MZanggl/promistate/README.md

 The callback passed into `promistate` gets executed once you call the "load" method.

-Calling "promistate()" immediately returns an object that has the following properties
+Calling "promistate()" immediately returns an object that has the following properties.

+(See below for react hook example)

 | field | description |
 | ------------- |-- |